UK Terms of Service

-Curve Black Legacy (for Curve Black customer who signed up before 28 Jan 2019 and elected to stay on)
+For Curve Black customers who signed up before 28 January 2019 and elected to stay on.

 If we can’t charge your nominated payment card for subscription fees or any other fees you owe us – e.g., if your card has expired or has insufficient funds – you agree that we can take them from any other payment card you’ve linked to your Curve account.
 If we can’t take the fees from any of the other payment cards either, you’ll need to provide us with a valid payment card within 30 days of our request to do so, otherwise we may either close or downgrade your account.

 Downgrading your account.
-You can downgrade your account by getting in touch with us and fees may be payable in accordance with the Fee Schedule.
+You can downgrade your account by getting in touch with us and fees may be payable in accordance with the Subscription Schedules.

 Curve reserves the right to restrict the ability to subscribe to the Curve Metal or Curve Black account for customers who upgrade or downgrade from another type of Account, more than once in a given 12 month period.

 Curve Fronted.
 Using your Curve card (with a debit or credit card as your payment card) to pay merchants who only accept payments by debit card, or who either impose a charge or deny certain types of debit or credit cards (e.g. transactions to the HM Revenue and Customs in the UK, paying off a credit card with an underlying credit card selected, paying at National Savings & Investments (NS&I)), is defined by Curve as a Curve Fronted transaction and will attract a service fee (see our Subscription Schedules for details).
 Please note that before you start using this function you should make sure that your underlying credit card issuer allows usage of your credit card to fund these types of Curve card transactions.

 Keeping your account safe